rotleaf/firre/README.md

 ## Android / Termux

-Prebuilt Android `aarch64` wheels are referenced in the project README via GitHub Releases. 7
+Prebuilt Android `aarch64` wheels are referenced in the project README via GitHub Releases.

-## Tech stack

-- Rust
-- PyO3
-- reqwest
-- maturin
-- clap

-These are declared in the repository source and packaging files. 8

-## License

-MIT